 You will be assessed on the above course and program learning outcomes.

-The assessment will be completion of a project involving a sustained analysis and translation of an industry-based text, or small selection of texts or a genre of text with a focused discussion of translation implications or a project involving an aspect of interpreting.
-The writing of the project will set important goals of comprehensiveness, cohesion and analytic precision in analysing a translation or an interpreting issue.
+The assessment will be completion of a project involving a piece of substantial translation or interpreting work accompanied by a sustained analysis.
+The writing of the project will meet important goals of comprehensiveness, cohesion and analytic precision in analysing a range of translation or an interpreting issues.

 You will have supervision during your project and will be given feedback by a practising translator or interpreter to reflect industry standards.

 Feedback will be given on all assessment tasks.

 - If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program coordinator or the Disability Liaison Unit if you would like to find out more.

 - A student charter http://www.rmit.edu.au/about/studentcharter summarises your responsibilities as an RMIT student as well as those of your teachers.

 - Your course assessment conforms to RMIT assessment principles, regulations, policies, procedures and instructions which are available for review online: http://www.rmit.edu.au/policies/academic#assessment